BoraKostem/cryingInBinary/README.md

 The doctor and the patient can view the patient's health history and profile information.
 <br>
 <h1>Pre-Examination and Tests</h1>
+After the patient comes to his appointment, the pre-examination information such as blood pressure and fever measurement will be added to the patient's health history by the nurse.
+Later, the doctor can request more tests when necessary, and the information obtained as a result of the test can be added to the patient's health history by the nurse or doctor.
 <br>
 <h1>Notifications</h1>
 An automatic email will be sent for a booking and upcoming appointments.